lileddie/F5-Terraform/README.md

 Use the text editor of your choice, [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) is great, or vi, pico...

 We have 2 separate projects created - intranet and www-static-content.
-Edit intranet/terraform.tfvars:
+Edit intranet/terraform.tfvars adding your service account username, password, and the floating IP address you are allowing port 443 to connect to:
 ```
 f5_host = "192.168.2.5" - CHANGE ME to your IP or hostname
 f5_user = "terraform"   - CHANGE ME to your service account user
 f5_pass = "T3rraform"   - CHANGE ME to your service account password
 ```
-?Can that really be it?
+Can that really be it?

 ## Running the tests